 The Eye of the Storm: How I met Loki

 This essay appears in Eternal Haunted Summer magazine, where it was originally published.
-It's part of my memoir about shamanic experience.
+It's part of my memoir about visionary experience.

 I met Loki during a hurricane.
 He was not the deity I was praying to.